TheOSDevLab/Bare-Metal-Assembly/notes/01_syntax/00_intel.md

 mov bl, 12
 ```

-These bases are discussed in [this file](https://github.com/brogrammer232/Crafting-an-OS-Notes-and-Insights/blob/main/notes/01_computer_architecture/08_number_systems.md) in a different repository.
+These bases are discussed in [this file](https://github.com/brogrammer232/Crafting-an-OS-Notes-and-Insights/blob/main/notes/01_computer_architecture/08_number_systems.md) in another repository.

 ---